graphinx/graphinx/README.md

 Configuration is done through a `.graphinx.yaml` config file.
 The path to the config file can be changed with `--config`.

 A JSON schema is available at <https://raw.githubusercontent.com/ewen-lbh/graphinx/main/config.schema.json>.
-The documentation below is generated from it, but right now is missing documentation for nested objects...

 <!-- Include docs/config.md -->
 ### Objects